bitfede/file-validation-certification-dapp/README.md

 ### How I did it

-I wrote how I deployed the dApp on testnet on my blockchain-focused blog BlockchainLion.com, the link to the full article is here `insert-link`
+I wrote how I deployed the dApp on testnet on my blockchain-focused blog Blockchainlion.com.

+The link to the full article is here `insert-link`

 ## Deploy on mainnet